nullstone-io/terraform-provider-ns/website/docs/index.html.markdown

 ## Plan Config

 When running inside a Nullstone runner, Nullstone will automatically configure the plan configuration all resources in this provider.
-However, if you want to run locally, you may configure the current organization, workspace, and connections through a plan config.
+However, if you want to run locally, you may configure the current organization and workspace through a plan config.
 This plan config is loaded by environment variables or from `.nullstone.json`.

 The following is an example `.nullstone.json`.